 An exploration of nature is intrinsic to Jill’s painting practice.
 Her paintings range from small observational landscape studies to large composite works that play with space and mathematics.
 Jill is best known for her extraordinary understanding and handling of color.
 A vision of pyramidal fractals provided Jill a measure to articulate time and space in her work.
 Subsequently, land and water fell away as her focus turned toward the heavens.
 On a visit to a scrap yard Jill found an eight-foot by three-foot piece of copper.
 This proved perfect for expressing the deep space and time of the Carina Nebula.
 Employing the Fibonacci sequence, she transformed a Hubble Space telescope image into what many consider to be an abstract painting, ‘Phi’, now a part of the Vatican Museum’s permanent art collection.

-She developed her sense of color and composition over many years while working in the commercial arts.
-She earned her BS degree in Journalism at the University of Colorado.
-In 2000, Jill began to focus on her painting.
-She trained at the Art Students League, NYC and earned her MFA in painting at Western Connecticut State University.
+Jill’s sense of color and composition was developed over the course of 30+ years as a commercial artist.
+She earned her undergraduate degree at the University of Colorado, Boulder.
+In 2000, she set her focus to painting, at first training at the Art Students League in NYC and in 2015 earning her MFA in painting at Western Connecticut State University.

 Please visit her Facebook Fine Art page for updates.

 Please leave a comment below or contact her via email.cv_jill_nichols_11_1_19web